-Here are over 20 free vegetable garden layout ideas—including backyard gardens, square-foot gardens, raised bed gardens, kitchen gardens, flower gardens, dry gardens, and more!
+Here are over 20 FREE garden plans for you to look at and take inspiration from—including backyard gardens, square-foot gardens, raised bed gardens, kitchen gardens, flower gardens, dry gardens, and more!

-Nothing beats having great examples of garden plans to use for inspiration.
+Nothing beats having great examples of garden plans.
 All of these gardens were created by our own Almanac gardeners who used the online Almanac Garden Planner!

 Vegetable Garden Layout Ideas